robatron/sudoku.js/README.md

-Note: **Puzzle uniqueness is not yet implemented**, so puzzles are *not* guaranteed to have unique solutions)
+Note: **Puzzle uniqueness is not yet implemented**, so puzzles are *not* guaranteed to have unique solutions.

 Solve a Sudoku puzzle